ColinSidberry/jobly-fullstack/jobly-frontend/src/checklist.md

 5) Check token update thing?
 6) Refreshing?
 7) Refactor JobList so that the searching for jobs is a constant lookup time???
+8) Errors need to be moved within each page instead of being passed down through App.
 ...
 ...
 10) styling